SmileyChris/easy-thumbnails/TESTING.rst

 ------

-Assuming you're just wanting to test the current development version against your virtualenv setup, you can alternatively just ``pip install pytest-django`` and run ``pytest``.
+Assuming you're just wanting to test the current development version against your virtualenv setup, you can alternatively just ``pip install pytest-django testfixtures`` and run ``pytest``.